grafana/tempo/docs/tempo/website/configuration/_index.md

             # Buckets for the latency histogram in seconds.
             [histogram_buckets: <list of float> | default = 0.002, 0.004, 0.008, 0.016, 0.032, 0.064, 0.128, 0.256, 0.512, 1.02, 2.05, 4.10]

+            # Configure intrinsic dimensions to add to the metrics.
+Intrinsic dimensions are taken
+            # directly from the respective resource and span properties.
+            intrinsic_dimensions:
+                # Whether to add the name of the service the span is associated with.
+                [service: <bool> | default = true]
+                # Whether to add the name of the span.
+                [span_name: <bool> | default = true]
+                # Whether to add the span kind describing the relationship between spans.
+                [span_kind: <bool> | default = true]
+                # Whether to add the span status code.
+                [status_code: <bool> | default = true]
+                # Whether to add a status message.
+Important note: The span status message may
+                # contain arbitrary strings and thus have a very high cardinality.
+                [status_message: <bool> | default = false]

-            # Additional dimensions to add to the metrics along with the default dimensions
+            # Additional dimensions to add to the metrics along with the intrinsic dimensions.
-            # (service, span_name, span_kind, status_code, and status_message).
-Dimensions are searched
-            # for in the resource and span attributes and are added to the metrics if present.
+            # Dimensions are searched for in the resource and span attributes and are added to
+            # the metrics if present.
             [dimensions: <list of string>]

     # Registry configuration
     registry: